Three Italian red wines to buy for special occasions

 1. Barolo & Barbaresco

-Piedmont’s Barolo is the undoubtedly the king of Italian red wines.
-Made from Nebbiolo, the wines of this small appellation in Italy’s northwest are among the most ageable in the world.
-Whether it is saved for next year, five years, ten or twenty years, this is one Italian red that showcases the benefits of aging wine.
+Piedmont's Barolo is undoubtedly the king of Italian red wines.
+Made from Nebbiolo, the wines of this small appellation in Italy's northwest are among the most ageable.
+Whether it is saved for next year, five years, ten, or twenty years, this is one Italian red that showcases the benefits of aging wine.

-Also a Piedmontese wine made with Nebbiolo, Barbaresco is the queen to Barolo’s king.
-Renowned for finesse and perfume, the wines of Barbaresco are among Italy’s best.
+Also, a Piedmontese wine made with Nebbiolo, Barbaresco is the queen of Barolo's' king.
+Renowned for finesse and perfume, the wines of Barbaresco are among Italy's best.

 2. Brunello

 Brunello di Montalcino is the king of wines made with Sangiovese.
-This Tuscan red wine gets its name from the local name for Sangiovese (Brunello) and Montalcino, a small medieval hill town overlooking the Tuscan countryside.
+This Tuscan red wine comes from the local name for Sangiovese (Brunello) and Montalcino, a small medieval hill town overlooking the Tuscan countryside.
 These are complex wines with incredible aging potential.

 3. Amarone

-Amarone is a powerful and concentrated dry red wine made with dried grapes in Italy’s Veneto region.
+Amarone is a potent and concentrated dry red wine made with dried grapes in Italy's Veneto region.
 Made from native Italian grapes, Amarone is a wine that dazzles and impresses.

 Three Italian red wines to buy for next year